poledkar/FreqShow/README.md

 ## Changes in this fork
 - Run with normal HDMI display (or on desktop PC, in Python virtual environment in `env` subdirectory).
-- Don't hide mouse cursor.
+- Show mouse cursor during (and shortly after) mouse activity.
 - Accept input events again (likely broken by changes between `pygame 1` and `pygame 2`).
 - Option to offset frequency by 125 MHz (when used with RF upconverter).
 - Initial frequency changed from 90.3 MHz to 145 MHz.